pkrumins/catonmat.net/readme.txt

 The new catonmat.net is written in Python and reuses the following Python modules (list is not complete):

     * Werkzeug       for WSGI and local development HTTP server.
     * SQLAlchemy     for ORM.
     * Memcached      for caching.
     * Sphinx         for searching.
     * Pygments       for parsing posts and syntax highlighting.
     * Mako           for HTML templates.
     * SimpleJSON     for JSON.
     * jQuery         for AJAX and visual effects.
+    * repoze.profile for profiling

+2011.04.20:
+    * fixed caching
+    * added profiling
+    * added 404 log display to admin
+    * added exception log display to admon
 2011.04.19:
     * refactored admin
 2011.04.14: